 Nxx: Reference point between Primary NSACF and NSACF.

-Figure 6.13.2-1: Hierarchical NSACF Architecture for UE number control
+Figure 6.13.2-1: Hierarchical NSACF Architecture for UE number control(non-roaming case)

+Nyy: Reference point between Primary NSACF and NSACF.

+Figure 6.13.2-2: Hierarchical NSACF Architecture (Roaming case)

-With the replacement of the AMF with SMF, same architecture is used for maximum PDU session number control .
+With the replacement of the AMF with SMF or SMF+PGW-c, the same architecture is used for the enforcement of a maximum number of PDU session , or for the enforcement of maximum number of PDU session and maximum number of UEs with at least one PDU session.
+In roaming cases the NSACF interacting with primary NSACF, which is located at the HPLMN, for the mapped S-NSSAI of the VPLMN.

-To improve the signalling efficiency the Primary NSACF may allocate partial of the global maxim number value to the NSACF, i.e. the local maximum number.
-When the AMF or SMF interact with the NSACF, if the local maximum number at the NSACF is reached, the NSACF interact with the Primary NSACF.
+To improve the signalling efficiency the Primary NSACF may allocate to each of the NSACFs a partial amount of the global maximum number that is required to be enforced.
+When the AMF or SMF(+PGW-C) interact with the NSACF, if the local maximum number at the NSACF is reached, the NSACF interact with the Primary NSACF to check whether there is more allowance for the specific S-NSSAI.

-For the subscription of the registered UE number or PDU session number, same handling as the multi NSACF defined in TS 23.502 [5] is executed, i.e. the NRF return the primary NSACF and other NSACF to the NEF and NEF subscribes and get notification from primary NSACF and other NSACF as before.
+For the NEF subscription on the value of the registered UE number or PDU session number or UEs with at least one PDU session number, same handling as the multi NSACF defined in TS 23.502 [5] is executed, i.e. the NRF return the primary NSACF and other NSACFs to the NEF and NEF subscribes and get notification from primary NSACF and other NSACFs as before.

+As an alternative mechanism, the subscription from NEF can be only point to the primary NSACF.
+In this case the NEF invoke the subscription with the primary NSACF and Primary NSACF collect the information from the NSACFs.
+Per the subscription event filter, the primary NSACF notify the NEF when the event if fulfilled.

 6.13.3 Procedures

-Editor's note: Whether the Primary NSACF is a new NF and its service operation need be separated from the existing NSACF service operation is FFS.

 6.13.3.1 Registration management Procedures

 Figure 6.13.3.1-1: NSAC check of the maximum number of UEs

+If a S-NSSAI is subject to counting of registered UEs, it can be determined based on subscription.
+This simplifies the configuration in roaming and non-roaming cases.
+Also, this enables to indicate per VPLMN whether the feature is activated for a S-NSSAI to the VPLMN.

-The enforcement of maximum number of UEs registered for an S-NSSAI is performed as following:
+For a S-NSSAIs subject to counting of the number of registered UEs, the enforcement of maximum number of UEs registered for an S-NSSAI is performed as following:

 1-2.
 Same as the steps 1-2 defined in clause 4.2.11.2 of TS 23.502 [5].